-A qualifying business shall mean any corporation, partnership, limited liability company or sole proprietorship that derives its principal source of income from any of the following:
+A qualifying business, in addition to the City of Crete itself, shall mean any corporation, partnership, limited liability company or sole proprietorship that derives its principal source of income from any of the following:

-- 1. The manufacture of articles of commerce; - 2.
-The conduct of research and development; - 3.
-The processing, storage, transport, or sale of goods or commodities which are sold or traded in interstate commerce; - 4.
-The sale of services in interstate commerce: - 5.
-Headquarters facilities relating to eligible activities as listed in this section; - 6.
-Telecommunications activities including services providing advanced telecommunications capability; - 7.
-Development, sale and support of technology, hardware and software for information technology and telecommunications; - 8.
-Retail business (up to 20% of funds within a 5 year period or up to 40% in any one year); - 9.
-Construction or rehabilitation of housing; - 10.
-Tourism-Related Activities;
+1. The manufacture of articles of commerce;

+2. The conduct of research and development;

+3. The processing, storage, transport, or sale of goods or commodities which are sold or traded in interstate commerce as distinguished from goods offered for sale at retail locally;

+4. The sale of services in interstate commerce as distinguished from services offered on a local or area basis;

+5. Headquarters facilities relating to eligible activities as listed in this section;

+6. Telecommunications activities including services providing advanced telecommunications capability;

+7. Development, sale and support of technology, hardware and software for information technology and telecommunications;

+8. Retail business (up to 20% of funds within a 5 year period or up to 40% in any one year);

+9. Construction or rehabilitation of housing;

+10. Tourism-Related Activities; or

-- 11. the production of films, including feature, independent, and documentary films, commercials, and television programs; - 12. early childhood care and education programs; or - 13.
-Any other business deemed as a qualifying business through action of the Nebraska Legislature.
+11. the production of films, including feature, independent, and documentary films, commercials, and television programs;

+12. early childhood care and education programs; or

+134. Any other business deemed as a qualifying business through action of the Nebraska Legislature.